 - The Library has been exempt from the Property Tax Limitation Act since the voters approved Home Rule in April 2005.
-With the exception of the 2005 and 2018 levy, the Library has levied a property tax within the Property Tax Limitation Act. - The CPI-U factor for the 2018 property levy is 1.9% with a projected increase in total equalized assessed value and minimal new construction added to the tax rolls. - The library utilization is expected to continue to grow. - COVID-19 has significantly impacted the Library in 2020.
-The full extent of the impact will not be realized until year-end as the COVID-19 environment is constantly evolving. - The library anticipates an increase in required building and maintenance expenses. - The Library roof project reduced reserve funds and the Library has a multi-year plan to ensure that that fund balance is restored in order to plan for subsequent projects.
+With the exception of the 2005, 2012 and 2019 levy, the Library has levied a property tax within the Property Tax Limitation Act. - The CPI-U factor for the 2021 property levy is 1.4% with a projected increase in total equalized assessed value and minimal new construction added to the tax rolls. - The library utilization is expected to continue to grow. - COVID-19 required the acquisition of new software and materials to maintain levels of service during the pandemic. - The library anticipates an increase in required building and maintenance expenses. - The Library roof project reduced reserve funds and the Library has a multi-year plan to ensure that that fund balance is restored in order to plan for subsequent projects.

-All of these factors were considered when preparing the fiscal year 2020-21 biennial budget.
+All of these factors were considered when preparing the fiscal year 2022-23 biennial budget.